AniketDas24/login-service/README.md

 # 💪 Login Service – Gym Progress Tracker

-Welcome to the **Login Service** for the **Gym Progress Tracker** app – a secure and scalable authentication microservice that ensures your users are verified before they flex their data!
+Welcome to the **Login Service** for the **Gym Progress Tracker** app – a secure and scalable authentication microservice that ensures your users are verified and authorized before they flex their data!

 ## 📽️ Working Demo

 🎥 [Click here to watch the demo](https://drive.google.com/file/d/1x84ZVGFYbSIgCZcN3p8RinCNhLXIdVyB/view?usp=sharing)

 ---

 ## 🔐 What It Does

-This service handles **user registration and verification** via **email confirmation**, enforcing security before users are allowed to log in.
-Here's how it works:
+This service manages **admin creation, user registration, email verification**, and **JWT-based role-based authentication**, ensuring only valid users and authorized roles can access the system.

+### 🔁 Updated Workflow

+1. 🛡️ **Admin Creation**
+   - Only one admin can be created via the `/admin/createAdmin` endpoint.
+   - The response includes a **JWT token** with `ADMIN` privileges.
+   - This JWT must be used in the `Authorization` header to register users.

-1. 📝 **User Registration**
+2. 📝 **User Registration (Admin-Only)**
-   - Users call the `/api/v1/register` API with their details.
+   - Admin sends a request to `/api/v1/register` with user details.
+   - The system validates the request using the **admin’s JWT**.
-   - Data is saved in a **PostgreSQL** database.
-   - A **unique verification token** is generated for the user.
+   - If valid, a new user is saved in the database, and a **JWT-based email verification token** is generated.

-2. 📧 **Email Verification**
+3. 📧 **Email Verification**
-   - An email is sent to the user with a **confirmation link** containing the token.
+   - A verification email is sent to the user with a **JWT link**.
-   - The token has a **limited validity period** to enhance security.

-3. ✅ **Verification Flow**
-   - When the user clicks the confirmation link (`/api/v1/register/confirmToken?token=...`), their account is **activated**.
+   - Clicking the link calls `/api/v1/register/confirmToken?token=...`.
-   - If the token is **expired or invalid**, verification fails and the user is prompted to re-register.
+   - This verifies the user account if the token is valid and unexpired.

-4. 🔐 **Login Enforcement**
-   - Only **verified users** can successfully log in.
-   - This ensures that fake or inactive accounts don’t make it past the front door.
+4. ✅ **User Login (Post Verification Only)**
+   - Only after the user verifies their email, their JWT becomes usable.
+   - Verified users can log in and receive a JWT for accessing protected routes.

+5. 🔐 **Role-Based Access**
+   - Admins and users have different roles.
+   - Routes are protected using Spring Security’s `hasRole()` or `hasAuthority()` checks.

 ---